mabamano/CVPro_Competition_Kit_V2/README.md

 # Software Requirements:

 ### CVPRO Competition Kit: Installation and Setup Guide - Windows:
-1. Download the Source Code
+1. Download the Source Code.
     1. Navigate to CVPro Competition Kit GitHub Repository.
     2. Download the repository as a ZIP file.
     3. Extract the contents of the ZIP file to your User Profile Path (e.g., C:\Users\<YourUsername>).
-2. Launch the Application
+2. Launch the Application.
-    1. Locate and double-click the cvpro file in the extracted folder.
+    1. Locate and double-click the **"CVPRO"** file in the extracted folder.
     2. A security dialog box will appear.
     3. Click More Info.
     4. Select Run Anyway to proceed.
-3. Library Installation
+3. Library Installation.
-    1. Upon launching, the CVPRO terminal opens with the title "CVPRO Competition Kit".
+    1. Upon launching, the CVPRO terminal opens with the title **"CVPRO Competition Kit"**.
     2. The terminal will begin installing the necessary libraries for the application.
     3. Wait for the installation to complete.
 The terminal will automatically redirect you to the test codes folder once the process finishes.
-4. Setup for Arduino Users
+4. Setup for Arduino Users.
     1. If you are a new Arduino user, ensure the ESP32 boards are installed in your Arduino IDE:
     2. Open the Arduino IDE.
     3. Go to File > Preferences.